Can I expire people's access to a protected area?

 WooCommerce Protected Categories, WooCommerce Private Store and Password Protected Categories also come with options for restricting categories to logged in users:

-- WooCommerce Protected Categories and Password Protected Categories let you restrict categories to specific user accounts, user roles, or all user roles with access to private content.
+- WooCommerce Protected Categories and Password Protected Categories let you restrict categories to specific user accounts or user roles.

 - WooCommerce Private Store comes with a 'Logged In Users' which automatically unlocks the hidden WooCommerce store for all logged in users or specific roles.

 With all of these options, the categories are unlocked whenever an authorized user logs into their account.
 As a result, you can revoke or expire their access by restricting access to their account.